multirotorsociety/mrs-documentation/README.md

 ![logo](https://marketchangers.files.wordpress.com/2017/05/dsc7040.jpg?w=930)

 Most radio controllers can transmit around 6-12 channels with higher end controllers having up to 18 or more channels.
 Each channel has an analog value and corresponds to one control such as pitch, yaw or something else.
-To reduce the number of pinouts, there are protocols to transmit multiple channels on a single pin/wire such as sbus, ppm, cppm, etc.
+To reduce the need of having one signal and ground wire for each individual channel, protocols are used to transmit multiple channels on a single pin/wire (with 1 ground) such as sbus, ppm, cppm, etc. Documentation on the configuration required can be found by searching individual recievers and radio controllers.

 ## Receivers
 Receivers receive the radio input transmitted by the radio controller.